JaydenE55/rickroll-oti/README.md

 RickRoll-OTI allows you to connect to an ESP8266 using Blynk and trigger a buzzer that plays "Never Gonna Give you Up" By Rick Astley.

 ## Getting Started
-1. Download the Blynk App from the Google Play or app Store and install it.
+1. Download the Blynk App from the Google Play or App Store and install it.
 2. Create an account.
 3. Create a new project, once youve created your project you shoulve been emailed an authorization key, save that for later.
 4. Click the + button on the top right and add a button.
 5. Click that button and change the output pin to V1.